 For many entrepreneurs, launching a Shopify dropshipping store is an awesome way to break into ecommerce.
 After all, sometimes the prospect of spending time and money on managing your inventory is a deal breaker.
 But if you create an ecommerce store that uses a dropshipping business model, you’ll never need to carry any inventory.
 You’ll be free to focus your valuable time and resources on growing your online store, and making more sales.

 Dropshipping is a flexible way to run your business, and it’s supported by the majority of the largest ecommerce platforms – including the biggest ecommerce platform Shopify.
 We believe in making life easier for ecommerce entrepreneurs, so we’ve created this ultimate Shopify dropshipping guide to help you start your own successful Shopify dropshipping business.
+Use it as your dropshipping for dummies guide to getting started.

 - What is Dropshipping?